ChadKoo/flatadango/README.md

 6. This will start the server, and you can view the application in your browser at http://localhost:3000.

 ## Usage
-Once the project is running locally, open your browser and navigate to http://localhost:3000.
+-Once the project is running locally, open your browser and navigate to http://localhost:3000.
 You will be able to:

-Browse the available movies.
+-Browse the available movies.

-View detailed movie information, including showtimes and available tickets.
+-View detailed movie information, including showtimes and available tickets.

-Search for movies by title or genre.
+-View error messages if a movie is sold out.

-Purchase tickets for available movies (if there are tickets in stock).
+-Purchase tickets for available movies (if there are tickets in stock).
+Below is a screenshot of the purchase button;
 ![Buy button screenshot](images/screenshot.png)

-View error messages if a movie is sold out.